Luisfelipedev27/Playvalve/README.md

   - While I considered using Jbuilder, the current simple API responses ({"ban_status": "banned"}) made direct JSON rendering more appropriate.
 For future endpoints with complex nested data structures, Jbuilder would provide better organization and maintainability of JSON templates.
 - VCR for External API Testing
   - I would prefer implementing VCR for testing external API interactions instead of relying heavily on mocks, as I've worked with it before. -> [https://github.com/vcr/vcr]
+## Final Thoughts

+I have worked on large projects with millions of users, so I know the challenges very well.
+I know how to deal with problematic, slow and non-performing endpoints.
+I know how to work with Redis and Sidekiq, dealing with Jobs running in the background.
+I also know how to deal very well with microservices, having worked on multiple repositories that often complement each other through http requests.
+My main skill is not just writing code in Ruby on Rails, but solving real problems.

+I thank you in advance for the opportunity.